 iPadOS treats files in a different manner than computer operating systems such as Linux, macOS and Windows.
 Therefore, not all apps can access connected storage devices.
 To find out if an app supports external storage device check with the application vendor.

-To use files on the external storage device, an app must copy them to iPad’s internal storage.
+To use files on the external storage device, most apps require a copy of the file be added to iPad’s internal storage.
 For example, you can choose “Files” in iMovie to import items for use as Media to edit.

 Data transfers are not the same on an iPad as a computer.
-While the USB-C port on supported iPads is equivalent to USB 3.1 Gen 2, transfer rates tend to vary and the performance experienced with a Mac or PC is most likely superior.
+While the USB-C port on supported iPads is equivalent to USB 3.1 Gen 2 or Thunderbolt depending on the model, transfer rates tend to vary and the performance experienced with a Mac or PC is most likely superior.

 The iPad provides up to 7.5W of power delivery to connected devices.
 Extended time with a connection to an external hard can lead to greater demand on the battery.